On this day in 1945 Dietrich Bonhoeffer went to glory

 In the photo below I am with Dietrich’s niece, Renate, who married his best friend, Eberhard Bethge.
 She was at the center of many of the central events in my Bonhoeffer biography.
 Susanne and I spent a memorable afternoon with her at her home in 2008 the day after our visit with Ruth-Alice von Bismarck.
 She went to her eternal reward only two years ago, in 2019.
 Both of these women were unfailingly gracious to us and we will always treasure those afternoons with them.

-My BONHOEFFER book — with the entire 10th anniversary preface, which is three times as long as the National Review excerpt — is available at MYSTORE.com with the code ERIC.
+My BONHOEFFER book — with the entire 10th anniversary preface, which is three times as long as the National Review excerpt — is available at these locations.
 Signed copies can be purchased HERE.
 Please acquaint yourself with the story of Dietrich Bonhoeffer as you are able.
 For such a time as this.

 Above is my maiden speech on Bonhoeffer on April 9th in 2010, the 65th anniversary of his death.